KrishanSurela/SQL/README.md

 #### LIKE => The LIKE operator is used in a WHERE clause to search for a specified pattern in a column.

-#### Here’s an example where we want to find all customers that name start with “a” and are at least 3 characters in length:
+#### Here’s an example where we want to find all customers that name start with “a” and are at least 3 characters in length->

--   Name start with “a” and are at least 3 characters in length:
+-   Name start with “a” and are at least 3 characters in length->

 ```sql
 SELECT * FROM Customers